danterolle/repo/README.md

                         Specify architectures to download Packages for.
 ```

-Also, each time this script is used, a log file will be created on a temporary folder called `tmp` that will contain the current state of this specific script.

 ### `format_packages.py`

 This script performs formatting operations on Parrot/Debian Packages files.
 It processes each package block within the input files, updates the description and tag fields, and saves the modified content to new output files.